supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will perform:

-- Activate WhiteSource Bolt
+- Activating WhiteSource Bolt
-- Run a build pipeline and review WhiteSource security and compliance report
+- Running a build pipeline and reviewing WhiteSource security and compliance report

 ## Architecture Diagram